Last updated on April 30th, 2018 at 02:01 pm

 Note: This is the first of a two-part series on volunteers at All Saints Home.
 Read part two here.

-An old lady in a wheelchair looks up to me.
+An old lady in a wheelchair looks up at me.
 She smiles and says something in Teochew to the volunteer beside her.
 They both share a laugh.

 “What did she say?”, I ask the volunteer.